Chevrolet big-block engine: Vortec 8100 (L18)

 Other important differences between the Vortec 8100 and older big-blocks include a changed firing order.
 The firing order of older big-block engines is 1-8-4-3-6-5-7-2 while Vortec 8100's firing order is 1-8-7-2-6-5-4-3.
 Other upgrades of Vortec 8100 include a new 18-bolt head bolt pattern, longer connecting rods, different symmetrical intake ports, different oil pan rails, and the use of metric threads throughout the engine.
-The fuel-injection system for the Vortec 8100 is nearly identical to that used on Gen III small block engines, right down to the fuel and spark tables in the ECU.
+The fuel-injection system for the Vortec 8100 is nearly identical to that used on Gen III small-block engines, right down to the fuel and spark tables in the ECU.

+GM sold the Vortec 8100 to Workhorse (now a division of Navistar), making it one of the most popular engine choices in gasoline-powered Class A motorhomes during the early 2000s.
+GM stopped installing big-block V8s in the Silverado HD trucks when the GMT800 series was discontinued in 2007.

 Vortec 8100s were built at GM's Tonawanda Engine plant while the engine block and cylinder head were cast at Saginaw Metal Casting Operations.
 The last L18 was manufactured in December 2009.